 D. News from Around the Region

 See attached reports from individual parishes.
 [June, the only report I have received since the meeting is from Annette Foster at St. Clement’s].
+ME NEITHER

 The meeting adjourned at 9:33pm following a closing prayer.